 Tina took a few steps up.
 Ole, come on!!!

-Ole turned and started running.
-At the same time.
+Ole turned and started running, at the same time.
 He lost balance and fell over.
-Tina began to run in his direction, but stopped when she saw the man -bearded, dirty- standing over him.
-The man raised his saw with both hands and hit the rough, rusty tags into Oles head.
+Tina began to run in his direction, but stopped when she saw the man, bearded, dirty, standing over him.
+He raised his saw with both hands and hit the rough, rusty tags into Oles head.
 He flinched.
 Split it down the middle.

 Tina screamed.
 She screamed like no one had screamed in ages.
 A terrified, intense scream from hell.
 She ran.
 She did not look back.
-She ran towards the gate.
-She opened it.
+She reached the gate, opened it.
 Stopped.
-Froze.
-The horrible figure stood on the trail.
-She recoiled.
-He started to walk towards her.
-She turned and ran towards the house.
-She didn’t scream any more.
-She was too scared.
+The horrible figure stood on the trail in front of her.
+He walked towards her.
+Too scared to scream she turned and ran towards the house.

 She slammed the front door, fiddling with the lock.
 Locked it.
 Ran to the window.
 Looked out.
 No one there.
 A sound behind her.